LJMurphyy/LJMurphyy/README.md

 Hi!
 My name is Laurel and I am a computer science student.

 #### Interests
-I am really excited to learn about quantum computing, machine learning, and machine vision.\ With my current focus on deep diving into Linear Algebra and PyTorch.
+I am really excited to learn about quantum computing, machine learning, and machine vision.<br /> With my current focus on deep diving into Linear Algebra and PyTorch.